scala-native/scala-native/docs/user/interop.md

 func(c"hello")
 ```

-It\'s also possible to create `CFuncPtrN` from Scala
+It's also possible to create `CFuncPtrN` from Scala
 `FunctionN`.
 You can do this by using implicit method
 conversion method from the corresponding companion object.